-Between 6 months and a year babies become mobile and therefore a bit tricker to contain on the plane.
-The upside; they are still small, fit nicely into a carrier, and you still get the benefit of nursing or bottle feeding for take-off and landing.
+Between 6 months and a year babies become mobile and admittedly a bit tricker to contain on the plane.
+The upside; they’re still small, fit nicely into a carrier, and you still get the benefit of nursing or bottle feeding for take-off and landing.
 You don’t need much to distract or occupy them, but you do need to be prepared with all the other necessities (feeding, diapering, etc).
-These are my carry-on must-haves for babies. (some of these are the same as Infant essentials, it really doesn’t take anything different to feed or diaper an infant compared to a baby!).
-Keep reading to find out what to pack when flying with a baby.

 1. A Comfortable Baby Carrier